3 A Theory of Requirements Engineering - Part II

 Let’s review two important characteristics of machine requirements.

-2. Machine requirements must be satisfied by the Machine alone.
-Unlike stakeholder goals whose satisfaction may involve multiple actors, a machine requirement has to be satisfied by the Machine alone, without relying on any help from other actors in the World.
-For example, the goals G1 and G2 cannot be machine requirements because the ground braking controlled would not be able to satisfy the goals alone.
-In oder to satisfy these goals, the ground braking controller relies notably on the correct behaviours of the wheels sensors.
+.Machine requirements must be satisfied by the Machine alone.
+Unlike domain goals whose satisfaction may involve multiple actors, a machine requirement has to be satisfied by the machine alone, without relying on any assumption about other actors in the world.
+For example, the goals G1 and G2 cannot be machine requirements because the ground braking controller would not be able to satisfy the goals alone.
+In order to satisfy these goals, the ground braking controller relies notably on the correct behaviours of the wheels sensors.
 The requirements R1 however can be satisfied by the software controller alone.
 Even if the wheels sensors send incorrect information, the controller would still be able to satisfy R1.

-The idea behind these two characteristics is that machine requirements must be implementable (at least in principle) without recourse to any additional information about the World.
+The idea behind these two characteristics is that machine requirements must be implementable (at least in principle) without recourse to any additional information about the world.

 The more precise formulation of these characteristics is that machine requirements must be realizable.
 Realizability is a more advanced concept that you can ignore if you’re reading this for the first time.
 An intuitive explanation is given below.